 Seasonal Fertilizing in South East Wisconsin

-Whether you’re in downtown Milwaukee or out several miles from your closest neighbor, you’re always playing keeping up with the Jones’.
-At A-Landlord, we have the lawn care services to make your lawn upkeep easier than ever before.
+Whether you’re in downtown Milwaukee or live several miles from your closest neighbor everyone wants a bueatiful lawn.
+At A-Landlords, we have the fertilization services to make your lawn look its best.

 Why fertilize your lawn

-Nobody has time to mulch, plant, turn soil, or monitor your soil health 24/7…that’s why A-Landlord is here to provide that helpful nudge in the right growing direction.
+Nobody has time to mulch, plant, turn soil, or monitor your soil health 24/7…that’s why A-Landlords is here to provide the assistance you lawn needs.

 We know you’ve got to be asking yourself this every time the snow melts to reveal a sad layer of yellow or brown grass, but when is the right time to fertilize your lawn?

 We recommend a professional application of fertilizer specific to your vegetation twice a year to keep your lawn green.
-The first application should happen around April or May, when your lawn is doing the most growing (per rain and warm weather).
+The first application should happen around April or May, when your lawn is doing the most growing.
 The second application should occur at the end of summer as the weather begins to cool again, but not during freezing temperatures.

 For an even healthier lawn, we recommend regular seasonal fertilizing from professionals who know when it’s time.
 Never fertilize your lawn mid-summer when the temperatures peak: the salt content in the fertilizer mixed with the heat will dry out your lawn and result in fertilizer burn, effectively killing your yard.